okajasto/space-tyckiting/README.md

     ![](docs/blast-area.png)

 * **Radar** an area centered at point *(x, y)*.
 Radaring reveals players as far as 3 steps away from the center.
 In other words, radar covers a 7 x 7 grid.
-You will be norified if you were detected.
+You will be notified if you were detected.

 * **Message** a text message.
 This is broadcasted to all other teams.
 Message is not considered an action.
 You can for example send a message **and** move with a bot in the same turn.